[Blackstudies-l] Study Abroad in Cuba Information Session

 U.S.-Cuban Relations, health and medicine, gender, tourism, literature,

 religion, music and dance.
 ANTH 216 fulfills S/M/ requirements as well as

 *Includes:* Daily scheduled activities and excursions with Cuban students

-beaches, and to visit a hospital and clinic.
+museums, and to visit a hospital and clinic.

 *Student Research:* Students will conduct life history interviews with